andywu0489/keydown-client/README.md

 ## Installation Guide:

--Fork and clone this repository
+- Fork and clone this repository
--Create a new branch
+- Create a new branch
--Checkout to new branch
+- Checkout to new branch
+- Install dependancies
--Update production url in config.js with the one generated in the keydown-api installation guide
+- Update production url in config.js with the one generated in the keydown-api installation guide
--Run ```grunt serve``` in terminal to run application in development
+- Run ```grunt serve``` in terminal to run application in development